dnygaard/JsonRestFixture/README.md

 Install
 --------

+Install FitNesse - see FitNesse documentations for details.

 Using Java 1.7 or newer, build code:
 >mvn clean package

-Install FitNesse - see FitNesse documentations for details.

-Deploy built JsonRestFixture.jar and *all other libraries* from ./target/ and ./target/dependencies/ directories respectvily to the FitNesse ./lib/ directory.
+Deploy built JsonRestFixture.jar and *all other libraries* build above, i.e. from ./target/ and ./target/dependencies/ directories respectvily to the FitNesse ./lib/ directory.

 Start up FitNesse:
 >java -jar fitnesse-standalone.jar